MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 In this design, **Azure Event Hubs** is used.
 An additional Azure Storage account is provisioned for checkpointing.
 Event Hubs is the recommended choice for use cases that require high throughput, such as event streaming.

 For use cases that require additional message guarantees, Azure Service Bus is recommended.
-It allows for two-phase commits with a client side cursor, as well as features such as a built-in dead letter queue and dedupe capabilities.
+It allows for two-phase commits with a client side cursor, as well as features such as a built-in dead letter queue and deduplication capabilities.

 > Refer to [Well-architected mission critical workloads: Loosely coupled event-driven architecture](/azure/architecture/framework/mission-critical/mission-critical-application-design#loosely-coupled-event-driven-architecture).